 In his last year on the NASCAR circuit, every race facility honored Wallace and nine race facilities now on the NASCAR schedule offered permanent dedications.
 More than a dozen state, city, and county seats of government declared race day as an officially recognized Rusty Wallace Day.
 In addition, bestowed upon Wallace were Delaware’s Order of the FirstState and North Carolina’s Order of the Long Leaf Pine, the highest civilian honors in those states.

-Wallace has been voted into the NASCAR Hall of Fame and the International Motorsports Hall of Fame.
+Wallace has been voted into the NASCAR Hall of Fame, the International Motorsports Hall of Fame and the Motorsports Hall of Fame of America.
 He also is a member of the National Motorsports Press Association (NMPA) Hall of Fame, the St. Louis Sports Hall of Fame and the Missouri Sports Hall of Fame.

 Wallace enjoys relaxing on the golf course and piloting his various aircraft.
 He owns six car dealerships in Tennessee and helped design the Iowa Speedway in Newton, Iowa.